 If you were to examine my time priorities, you would see this methodology.
 Here is a snapshot in order of importance.

 - My children

 I do not give my undivided attention to every person who asks for it.
-I cannot do this; it is not possible.
-Therefore, I am selective regarding those who want my most effective care.
-This means my wife, children, and ministry rank as my top three discipleship priorities.
+I cannot do this because it’s not possible.
+I am selective regarding those who want my most effective care.
+This perspective means my wife, children, and ministry rank as my top three discipleship priorities.

 I have given hundreds of hours of thought into how to bring my most effective care to those top three priorities–in the order given.

 My fourth priority, which is the subject of this article, is my vocational ministry, and I’ve written this mission statement to accomplish this priority:

 My mission is to take the gospel to every person on the planet and to live twenty-five years after I die.

 The second point–to live twenty-five years after I die–is because I do not foresee the first point–to take the gospel to every person–happening during my lifetime.
 This mission statement defines everything I do.